tikv/community/sig/scheduling/README.md

 # Scheduling Special Interest Group(Scheduling SIG)

-Scheduling SIG covers the scheduling system in TiDB cluster.
+Scheduling SIG covers the scheduling system for TiKV.
 Our work includes

-- Supporting new scheduling policies or optimizing the existing scheduling system.
+- Supporting new scheduling policies and optimizing the existing scheduling systems.
 - Engineering optimizations.

 ## Roles and Organization Management